-• Physical Education and Coaching careers
+- Physical Education and Coaching careers

-School and non-school settings
+- School and non-school settings

-• Fitness- and Health-related careers
+- Fitness- and Health-related careers

-1 Cardiac Rehabilitation, Sports Nutrition, Corporate Fitness, etc.
+- Cardiac Rehabilitation, Sports Nutrition, Corporate Fitness, etc.

-• Personal Trainer-Sport Management careers

-Image: A the state of the state of

-• Sport Media careers

-Journalism, Photography, Writing, Art, Broadcasting

-• Sport-Related careers

-Law, Research, Consulting, Officiating, Entrepreneur, etc.
+- Personal Trainer-Sport Management careers - Athletic Administration, Sport Retailing, Resort Sport Management, etc. - Sport Media careers - Journalism, Photography, Writing, Art, Broadcasting - $\circ \quad \text{Sport-Related careers} \\$ - Law, Research, Consulting, Officiating, Entrepreneur, etc.

-UNIT - III SPORTS MANAGEMENT
+UNIT III

-Sports management in school - planning, directing, and controlling after school hours.
+Sports management in school - planning, directing, and controlling

 - 1. Conduct of Assembly and prayer in the morning. - 2.
 Attending to correspondence work, making of courts, issue of games equipment to games boys (morning session) - 3.
 Taking instructional period in the timetable and wearing proper uniform - 4.
-Conduct of participation periods Mass Drill periods, optional periods, special coaching

-- 5. Assisting the Medical Officer in conducting the medical examination. - I Maintenance of individual health records. - ☑ Follow up action - I Teaching of health habits - 6.
-Teaching of physical efficiency tests for all students during working hours of the school twice in an academic year. - 7.
+Conduct of participation periods Mass Drill periods, optional periods, special coachingafter school hours. - 5.
+Assisting the Medical Officer in conducting the medical examination. - Maintenance of individual health records. - Follow up action - Teaching of health habits - 6.
+Teaching of physical efficiency tests for all students during working hours of the schooltwice in an academic year. - 7.
 Classification of students and conduct of intramurals. - 8.
-Preparation of School teams for inter-school competition on tournaments.

-9. Maintenance of records and registers (Stock Register, Fundamental Skills Register, Attendance Register, Stock of Games and Sports Material, maintenance of individual health records register Files and unserviceable articles register.

-- 10. Stock Verification, auction, and condemnation of articles. - 11.
+Preparation of School teams for inter-school competition on tournaments. - 9.
+Maintenance of records and registers (Stock Register, Fundamental Skills Register, Attendance Register, Stock of Games and Sports Material, maintenance of individual health records register Files and unserviceable articles register. - 10.
+Stock Verification, auction, and condemnation of articles. - 11.
 Settling of accounts and submission of vouchers for the year. - 12.
-Conduct of National importance days and sports day or school day. - 13.Safety preservation of games material during vacation. - 14.
-Maintenance of good relationship with students, staff and public.

-15. He should assist the Heads of the institution in maintaining discipline especially during school function.
+Conduct of National importance days and sports day or school day. - 13.
+Safety preservation of games material during vacation. - 14.
+Maintenance of good relationship with students, staff and public. - 15.
+He should assist the Heads of the institution in maintaining discipline especially during school function.

-PERIODS :
+PERIODS:

 - 1. Health Education Period.

 - 2. Instructional Period.

 - 3. Participation Period (Practical Period)

 - 4. Optional Period.

-- Special Coaching After School Hours.
+- 5. Special Coaching After School Hours.

-(1) Health Education Period :

-Personal hygiene, environmental hygiene, communicable Diseases, Community Health, Mental Health, Food fats, Nutrition, Balance diet, Water, Oxygen, Vitamins, System of the Human Body, Heredity and environment, First-Aid School Health Services World Health Organization, UNICEF, CARE Environmental pollution and Sanitation, Children effected alcohol, misuse of drugs.
+- Health Education Period: Personal hygiene, environmental hygiene, communicable Diseases, Community Health, Mental Health, Food fats, Nutrition, Balance diet, Water, Oxygen,

+Vitamins, System of the Human Body, Heredity and environment, First-Aid School Health Services World Health Organization, UNICEF, CARE Environmental pollution and Sanitation, Childreneffected alcohol, misuse of drugs.
-(2) Instructional Period :

-All major games, History of the game measurements, Play method and techniques, Mass exercises, Asanas, Pyramids.
-Training and coaching twice in a week.
-(3) Participation Period :

-Whatever you taught in instructional period give the training in participation or training period.

-(4) Optional Period :

-(5) Special Coaching for pupils needs.

-Intramural : The Classification of Student into various "Houses" should be done.
+- (2) Instructional Period: All major games, History of the game measurements, Play method and techniques, Massexercises, Asanas, Pyramids.
+Train and coach twice in a week. - (3) Participation Period: Whatever you taught in instructional period give the training in participation or trainingperiod. - (4) Optional Period - (5) Special Coaching for pupils needs. - Intramural: The Classification of Student into various "Houses" should be done.
 This should be done separately for boys and girls.
-The House should be sub-divided into Juniors and Sub-juniors.
-The houses should be named after National Leaders and eminent Sports personalities.

-The Competition among the houses in various games and spots should be conducted throughout the academic year on league basis and the prizes and incentives should be awarded at the time of school anniversary.
-The physical Education Teacher to see that every student should be given equal opportunity.

-Extramural : The Physical Education Teacher should observe and select the best during the intramurals and train and make them eligible to participate in the extra-mural competitions.

-Coaching : The Physical Education Teacher should conduct the coaching camps periodically of various games and sports.

-Classification : Classification in Physical Education is the division of pupils of different age, size, stature, and skill into homogeneous groups.
+The House should be sub-divided into juniors and sub-juniors.
+The houses should be named after National Leaders and eminent Sports personalities. - The Competition among the houses in various games and spots should be conducted throughout the academic year on league basis and the prizes and incentives should be awarded at the time of school anniversary.
+The Physical Education Teacher ensures that every student has given equal opportunity. - Extramural: The Physical Education Teacher should observe and select the best during the intramurals and train and make them eligible to participate in the extra-mural competitions. - Coaching: The Physical Education Teacher should conduct the coaching campsperiodically of various games and sports. - Classification: Classification in Physical Education is the division of pupils of different age, size, stature, and skill into homogeneous groups.